 DICE strategic initiative on trans-Atlantic cooperation

-Around the globe, other multi-domain networking research networks use a diverse range of technologies, operational approaches and procedures within their own individual networking domains.
+Regional “Multi-domain” Networking Research networks around the globe use a diverse range of technologies, operational approaches and procedures within their own individual networking domain.
 The increasing interest in international research and education co-operation drives and supports the development of research networking services on a global scale.
-There is a need to deliver services and applications that can traverse these domains and provide a seamless networking experience to the user.
+There is a need to deliver services and applications that can transcend these domains and provide a seamless networking experience to the user.

 GÉANT is involved in finding networking solutions to facilitate this concept of “multi-domain” networking services both across Europe and on a global scale.

 DICE is a strategic collaboration between European and North American Research and Education Networking partners.
-The main focus is on optimising trans-Atlantic networking operations for all research and education users and interest extends to the common development of network services.
-Europe is represented in the DICE collaboration through GÉANT.
-In North America the current partners are Internet2, ESnet, CANARIE and USLHCNet.
+The main focus is on optimizing cross-Atlantic networking communication operations for all research and education users and interest extends to common development of network services.
+Europe is represented through GEANT in the DICE collaboration.
+In North America the current partners are Internet2, ESNet, Canarie and USLHCNet.